+Where column [4] of the Tariff Table shows that the legislation giving force to the provision is the [Customs (Miscellaneous Reliefs) Regulations 2019 – Section F], in circumstances in which those regulations do not apply and unless otherwise provided, the amount of import duty applicable shall be the amount determined by the duty expression shown against the Goods Code in question in column [3] of the Supplementary Tariff Information Table.

-The conventional rates of duty reproduced in column 3 are applicable from 1 January 2018.
-When autonomous rates of duty are lower than the conventional rates of duty, the autonomous duties, shown by means of a footnote, are applicable.Paragraph 1 shall not apply where special autonomous customs duties are provided for in respect of goods originating in certain countries or where preferential customs duties are applicable in pursuance of agreements.Paragraphs 1 and 2 shall not preclude the Member States from applying customs duties other than those of the Common Customs Tariff where the application of such other duties is justified by the law of the European Union.
+Paragraphs 3 to 6 shall not preclude the United Kingdom from applying customs duties other than those set out above where the application of such other duties is justified by the law of the United Kingdom.

 Standard rate of duty

-Customs duty shall be charged at the flat rate of 2,5 % ad valorem on goods:
+Customs duty shall be charged at the flat rate of 2.5 % of the value of the goods on goods:

 contained in consignments sent by one private individual to another, or